 In our shortsightedness we consistently fail to see that it is not just murder when someone dies physically because of it, it is murder also because someone is as good as dead to you in your mind, it is murder because you go to the alter as if nothing has happened and the other person's (or knowing congregation's) image of God and Church are damaged because of it, it is murder because you were not meek enough nor pure enough in heart to rectify the situation while there was time left to do something about it, it is murder because the covering of Christ is not being used and the act/attitude remains in full judgment and penalty.

-So a man keeps himself from killing another, what then has been accomplished?
+So a man keeps himself by strong self determination from killing another person, what then has been accomplished?
 Something exceptional and exceeding?
 Or the minimum requirement (kinda sorta)?
 Let's score it another way, how much has the righteousness of Jesus Christ had an influence upon the man that nothing else humanly generated could have?
 Has it affected him in his anger? in his is spirit of reconciliation? in his humility and sincerity and truthfulness? in his avoidance of hypocrisy, disrepute and accusation and further judgment?
 It is a much different score sheet indeed.
 There should be no earthly comparison between the man cleansed by the blood of Jesus Christ lead of the Holy spirit and the Christ-less legalistic religious fanatic nor anyone else for that matter.

 What does this passage tell us about the about the commands and faith of Jesus that saints are to keep/guard?